andrzej-woof/stuntman/packages/server/README.md

 for local playground you can also use `http://www.example.com.localhost:2015`

 ### Take a look at client

-Take a look at `./src/clientTestExample.ts`, you can use it to set up some rules

 Mind the scope of `Stuntman.RemotableFunction` like `matches`, `modifyRequest`, `modifyResponse`.
 `Stuntman.RemotableFunction.localFn` contains the function, but since it'll be executed on a remote mock server it cannot access any variables outside it's body.
 In order to pass variable values into the function use `Stuntman.RemotableFunction.variables` for example: